afeldscher/SE410_Project/README.md

 ### Target 1: Database
 Our database is implemented as a MySQL database.

 We placed our target system schema in this repository in [mysql.sql](mysql.sql).
+This script can successfully be used to create the database.

 The following diagram reflects the schema described in the file: